woofi7/Outil-de-visualisation-evolution-des-traces-execution/README.md

 5. Once that is done click on the search button.
 6. The app will then display the log instructions and the relevant information to these logs.

+## Artefact generation
+To have an artefect generated and published on Github, simply create a tag in the project and publish it to Github.
+Once that has been done the workflow will take care of the rest.

 ## How to Contribute

 1. **Familiarize Yourself with the Project**: Start by exploring the project's repository, reading through the codebase, and getting acquainted with the existing issues and pull requests.
 Understand the project's coding standards and guidelines.